conatsera/system-device-tree-xlnx/README.md

 # Include a user defined custom dtsi file inside the final SDT
 # Below command copies the custom.dtsi file into SDT output directory and add include statement in system-top.dts
 sdtgen% set_dt_param -include_dts <path>/custom.dtsi

-# Category 2 : Arguments that can help in debugging issues while generating SDT (Useful for developers)

 # Enable the trace i.e. the flow of TCL procs that are getting invoked during SDT generation.
 The default trace option is "disable".
 sdtgen% set_dt_param -trace enable